milauog/code-editor/README.md

 🌐 Demo
 Try the live demo here (replace with your deployed URL if available).
 🛠️ Installation
-Get the project running locally in a few steps:
+Set up the project locally with these steps:

 Clone the Repository:
 git clone https://github.com/milauog/online-code-editor.git